Universally measurable sets may all be Delta^1_2: Measure and Category

+The proof of Theorem \ref{mainthrm} runs from here through the end of this section.
+We will concentrate on the universally measurable case, and note the changes that need to be made for universally categorical sets.

-The proper forcing in our proof of Theorem \ref{mainthrm} is an iteration of partial orders of the form $Q_{\bar{C}, F, \dot{g}}$, for a fixed pair $(\bar{C}, F)$ such that $\bar{C}$ is the canonical ladder system on $\omega_{1}$ relative to $a$ (as defined in Section \ref{stepsec}) and $F$ is a totally pathological dense function whose graph is $\Sigma^{1}_{2}(a)$.
-By Remark \ref{reducerem}, it suffices to prove that the tail of each such iteration is $\cA_{I}$-representing, for each ground model ideal system $\cI$ satisfying the Fubini property.
-The ideal $I_{2^{\less\omega}}$ from each such system $\cI$ is assumed to have the preservation property, so in each intermediate model of a forcing iteration in $\bQ_{\bar{C}, F}$, $F$ is $I_{2^{\less\omega}}$-pathological (but no longer totally pathological once the iteration has added new subsets of $\omega$) if $F$ is totally pathological in the ground model.
-So it remains to prove the following.
+By Remark \ref{reducerem}, it suffices to prove that each tail of any iteration as in the statement of Theorem \ref{mainthrm} is $\cA$-representing, where $\cA$ is either the collection of universally measurable subsets of $\breals$ or the collection of universally categorical sets.
+Since the ideals of Lebesgue-null sets and meager sets have the preservation property (as in Remark \ref{pathpresrem}), in each intermediate model of such a forcing iteration, $F$ is Lebesgue-pathological and category-pathological (but no longer totally pathological once the iteration has added new subsets of $\omega$).
+It remains then to prove the following.